 - General feel

 - The game is Imperial sci-fi.
 For those of you that can remember the books, it would be like the Foundation series by Asimov, except taking place after the fall of the empire.
-Humanity expanded into the stars, and over time, through wars, plagues, religions, etc, created little pocket empires.
-There’s the haves and the have-nots, divided up by the level of relative technology that exists in each planetary sector.
+Humanity expanded into the stars, lost FTL technology for a few centuries, and over time, through wars, plagues, religions, etc, created little pocket empires.
+There’s the haves and the have-nots, divided up by the level of relative technology that exists in each planetary system.

 - Out thinking opponents